 Work in Progress An incomplete document designed to guide discussion and generate feedback that may include several alternative requirements for consideration.
 Draft A document in specification format considered largely complete, but lacking review by Members and vendors.
 Drafts are susceptible to substantial change during the review process.
-Issued A stable document, which has undergone rigorous member and vendor review and is suitable for product design and development, cross-vendor interoperability, and for certification testing.
+Issued A generally public document that has undergone Member and Technology Supplier review, cross-vendor interoperability, and is for Certification testing if applicable.
+Issued Specifications are subject to the Engineering Change Process.
 Closed A static document, reviewed, tested, validated, and closed to further engineering change requests to the specification through CableLabs.